Suspension of Services Policy

 The request shall state the action under review, the member’s reason for the requested review, and any information the member deems pertinent to the review.
-The Director of Risk Management will develop and implement a written process to include, at a minimum:
+Management has developed and implemented a written process to include, at a minimum:

 - Receiving and documenting requests for review

 - Guidance on written responses to requests

 Members may request that the Board of Directors review any expulsion decision.
 Such request must be in writing and addressed to